Tianyueli/Tableau/README.md

 # Limitation
 - Due to the data size limitation within Tableau, this analysis contains only two months of city bike program data from 2020.
+- The data from October and November were also consolidated via csv in order to accomodate the field requirements in Tableau.
-- If further data analysis was allowed, there could be clearer findings on the popular months of the city bike program and whether gender and usertype trends appear to shift throughout the year.
+- If additional data was accessible, clearer and more in-depth findings could be generated on the popular months of the city bike program and whether gender and usertype trends appear to shift throughout the year.
 # References
 - Data Background: https://citibikenyc.com/system-data
 - Data Source: https://s3.amazonaws.com/tripdata/index.html